osavkovic/CompactTRPQ/README.md

 In particular,

-* **appendix.pdf** contains all proofs and complete inductive definitions for all four representations.
-* **code** folder contains SQL queries used in the experiments and instructions on how to run the queries.
+* **appendix.pdf** contains all proofs and complete inductive definitions for all four representations. the folder * **code** folder contains SQL queries used in the experiments and instructions on how to run the queries.